LearnPress/learnpress/readme.txt

 13. Add-ons: Unlock endless possibilities with our add-ons from additional payment gateways to more managing course options.
 Tailor to your needs and easily scale as your site grow

 == Changelog ==

+= 4.2.8.2 (2025-04-03) =
+~ Feature: add filter course by type online/offline.
+~ Tweak: add pagination list quizzes on Profile Page, instead of only default display 5 quizzes.
+~ Tweak: avatar Profile function, new UI/UX.
+~ Tweak page checkout: set link to profile page of User when logged, instead of user link default of WordPress.
+~ Tweak: set priority of hook "pre_get_document_title" to 10, for case plugin SEO can override.
+~ Tweak: layout review order.
+~ Fixed: error get courses status draft on widget list courses for Elementor.

 = 4.2.8.1 (2025-03-12) =
 ~ Hot fix: error Curriculum with old data.